autobib/nucleo-picker/README.md

   - Customizable rendering of crate-local and foreign types with the `Render` trait.
 - Fully configurable event system:
   - Easily customizable keybindings.
-  - Run the picker concurrently with a your application using a flexible `Event` system supporting standard picker operations, along with more complex features such as *interactive restarting*.
+  - Run the picker concurrently with your application using a fully-featured `Event` system, with optional support for complex features such as *interactive restarting*.
   - Flexible error propagation generics so your application errors can interface cleanly with the picker.

 ## Example